leiyu1980/MRNPE-AgeEstimation/README.md

 # Caffe implementation of MRNPE
-Based on "Multi-Region Ensemble Convolutional Neural Networks for High Accuracy Age Estimatios"
+Based on "Multi-Region Ensemble Convolutional Neural Networks for High-Accuracy Age Estimatios"

 The sources will include:
 1. Facial Landmark Tool